uujohnnyuu/huskium/README.md

     search_field = Element(By.NAME, 'q', remark='App search input box')
 ```

-### 4. ❌ Do Not Mix Selenium Page with Appium Elements
+### 4. ❌ Do Not Mix Selenium Page with Appium Element

 Avoid mixing Page and Element classes across platforms.
 This will raise errors during initialization: